First off, I’d like to start with a TRIGGER WARNING. I will be talking about

 relates to consciousness after I began forming this theory.
 I believe they were on the right

-want to be clear: compared to these two, I am no more than a 1950s toddler pointing at a globe, excited
+to be clear: compared to these two, I am no more than a 1950s toddler pointing at a globe, excited that

 (Click for more info.)